snyk-labs/promoter/README.md

    release: FLASK_APP=app.py flask db upgrade
    ```

-   This tells Heroku how to run your application and to run database migrations automatically on each deploy.
+   This tells Heroku how to run your application:
+   - `web`: Specifies the command to start your web server (using Gunicorn)
+   - `release`: Specifies commands that run automatically when a new version is deployed (running database migrations)

 6. **Add Gunicorn to requirements.txt**